athornton/JupyterCon-2018-talk/talk.rst

 * General-purpose in-house analysis stacks are often extremely complex and difficult to install.

-    * LSST stack's heritage, and a fair bit of the implementation, goes back to SDSS (began collecting data in 2000; obviously the software had been in development long before then).
+  * LSST stack's heritage, and a fair bit of the implementation, goes back to SDSS (data collection began in 2000; in development earlier)

   * An installation of the LSST stack from scratch takes hours for experienced users.

   * Taking weeks to install the first time is not unusual (also consuming experienced users' time).

   * I myself have never successfully managed a source install from scratch.

 ----